- 1 Which bioMD+ product is BEST for YOU?

 Is CBD oil legal in Texas?

-In 2019, Texas Governor Greg Abbott signed a bill into law which allowed the cultivation of hemp in Texas.
+In 2019, Texas Governor Greg Abbott signed a bill into law that allowed the cultivation of hemp in Texas.
 It also approved the sale of CBD oil to those without a prescription, as long as the oil contains less than 0.3% THC. … Of course, there are CBD stores also popping up all across the state — and the country.

 Is CBD hemp oil legal in Texas?